Homer: (in Mr. Burns' yacht, outside the American seaboard)

 - How about Lupin III (Pink Jacket)?
 In episode 3, a girl clings to Lupin and forces him to take her home with him.
 When he tries to scare her away, she tells him his plan isn't going to work...cue the four-note horn motif.

 - On the Community episode "App Development and Condiments", dystopian chaos ensues over a student-developed mobile app where users rate each other on a scale of 1 to 5 "MeowMeowBeenz".
 When someone is given a rating of 1, a meowing Type B tune plays.

 Type C Examples:

-- Cram: "Pitcher's Got a Big Butt" was played as soon as the clock hit zero at the end of the Bonus Round.
+- Cram also played a Mocking Sing Song as soon as the clock hit zero at the end of the Bonus Round.